cartoon-raccoon/oyster/docs/expansions.md

 ```
 Arrays cannot be operated on in any way, the shell will throw an error if attempting to do so.

 Operate-and-assign operators exist in the source code, but they only currently return a "not supported" error.
+They will likely be implemented as part of the `let` command.

 The operand can be a literal, in which case the type is inferred, or can be a variable, designated with a `$`.
 If there is no `$`, the operand is treated as a literal.